Rape allegations aired against ’70s Show’ actor Masterson

 Masterson’s lawyer said the reason the allegations had so much in common is that the alleged victims violated a detective’s warning not to speak with each other and had “cross-pollinated” their accounts and undermined their credibility.

-Masterson, 46, has pleaded not guilty to three counts of forcible rape between 2001 and 2003 at his Hollywood home, which functioned as a social hub when he was at the height of his fame.
+Masterson, 46, has pleaded not guilty to three counts of forcible rape from 2001 to 2003 at his Hollywood home, which functioned as a social hub when he was at the height of his fame.

 Two of the alleged victims first went to the church to report what happened to them and were told it wasn’t rape and that reporting it to authorities or telling others about it would end with them being ostracized by their closest friends and even family members.